Configuring Redis Services with flightcontrol.json

 Redis Service Attributes

-The type for all database services is elasticache, and should be specified like the following:
+The type for all Redis services is redis, and should be specified like the following:

-In addition, there are several other attributes that are specific to Redis services:
+The following attributes are specific to Redis services:

 engine: string